June 05, 2018

-Author(s): Kaitlyn B. Barnett, Stephanie A. Bruno, Sarah T. Connolly, Sally A. Dabrowski, Mary Ford, Deborah J. Wilcox Mabry, Jo-Ann Martin, Maureen Mullen, Mary-Benham B. Nygren, Kerri L. Painting, Nicole A. Place, Sarah M. Richards, Sarah M. Roscioli, Kimberly Sturgeon
+Author(s): Kaitlyn B. Barnett, Stephanie A. Bruno, Sarah T. Connolly, Sally A. Dabrowski, Mary Ford, Deborah J. Wilcox Mabry, Jo-Ann Martin, Mary-Benham B. Nygren, Kerri L. Painting, Nicole A. Place, Sarah M. Richards, Sarah M. Roscioli, Kimberly Sturgeon

 Inheritances and the engaged and separated, maintaining your estate plan to ensure success, an eco-friendly burial, alternatives to estate litigation and more.
 Here’s what’s trending in estate planning and wealth management.

 Marriage and divorce trigger automatic inheritance protections that are not in place for the engaged or separated.—Sarah Roscioli

 Estate planning does not begin and end with the execution of your estate plan documents.
 Getting a plan in place is an important first step, but after creating one, it is crucial for you to review it periodically to ensure your plan continues to work as you intended.—Kaitlyn B. Barnett

 The options for an eco-friendly burial and cremation alternatives are growing by the desire to use fewer and less toxic resources as well as a desire for a more natural way to return to the earth.—Sally A. Dabrowski

 The introduction of cryptocurrencies adds a new layer of planning that needs to be done during one’s lifetime.—Mary Ford